k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

 #### Populating Target Tables with the Target Environment

-The LUI sync can populate the branches, source and target when running a load task that requires both delete and load entity operations.
+The LUI sync can populate the branches, source environment and target environment when running a load task that requires both delete and load entity operations.

 The **source LU tables** must extract the data from the **source environment**, where the **target LU tables** must extract the data from the **target environment**.